NSMBW-Community/NSMBW-Decomp/docs/CONTRIBUTING.md

 ### Enumerations

 - Unless a cracked symbol says otherwise, the following conventions apply:
-  - The enumeration tag should be all uppercase with the suffix `_e`
+  - The enumeration tag should be all uppercase with the suffix `_e`.
-  - The identifiers should be all uppercase and not be prefixed with the tag, unless strictly necessary
+  - Enumeration identifiers should be all uppercase.
+  - Global enum identifiers must be prefixed, while for class enum identifiers it's optional (do it, for example, if it increases readability or prevents confusion).

 ### Comments